virtualzone/landroid-bridge/README.md

+# Warning
+This repository is currently unmaintained.
+As I'm not using a Landroid mower anymore, it's impossible for me to update and test any changes.
+Sorry for that!

+You can still try to use it at your own risk.

+Please take a look at the issues.
+There are some great hints on how to get the bridge working with some workarounds.
+Thanks to all the dedicated people!

 # Landroid Bridge
 Publishes readings from the Worx Landroid S Lawn Mower via HTTP (REST, JSON) and MQTT.
 Allows for modifying settings via HTTP and MQTT.